What Do Choreographer Do?

 - Dance Choreographer

-There were about 6,900 jobs for Choreographer in 2016 (in the United States).
+In the United States, there were 6,900 jobs for Choreographer in 2016.
 New jobs are being produced at a rate of 2.9% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Choreographer by 2026.
-The BLS estimates 900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.

 The states with the most job growth for Choreographer are Nevada, Georgia, and Washington.
 Watch out if you plan on working in Kansas, Connecticut, or Wyoming.
 These states have the worst job growth for this type of profession.